lukas-shawford/swot/README.md

 - Runs protractor:
   `protractor e2e.conf.js`

 While doing development, it is recommended to run each of the above commands in 3 separate terminals.
-This way, you're not repeatedly launching and bringing down the app all the time, as well as selenium server.
+This way, you're not repeatedly launching and bringing down the app, as well as selenium server, without need (rather, you can restart the app only if you've made any server-side changes, and you can probably just leave selenium running all the time).
 It also keeps the output from running the tests separate, instead of mixing it all in one place.
 However, if you just want to just run the tests once, quickly, then this can save a lot of time and remembering.

+Note also that the end-to-end tests can take several minutes to run.
+If you're doing work on the quiz editor, it's unlikely that you broke anything related to the login/registration functionality, so you may want to save some time by skipping these tests.
+To do this, you can temporarily edit the file filter in [`e2e.conf.js`](https://github.com/sergkr/swot/blob/master/e2e.conf.js) by changing this line:

+    specs: ['test/e2e/**/*.spec.js'],

+To this (for example):

+    specs: ['test/e2e/editQuiz/*.spec.js'],

+This way, you will only be running the quiz editor specs when launching protractor.

-Finally, you can run both the unit tests as well as end-to-end tests using one command:
+Finally, note that there's another shortcut task in grunt that allows you to run both the unit tests as well as end-to-end tests using one command:

 `grunt test:all`